 We are not obligated to believe in or to accept anything.
 We don’t have to “be nice”.
 We don’t have to be politically correct.

-This “lesbians-be-nice” argument is a variation of the same old overused tired argument that tells women in general that we have to be caretakers to everyone else but ourselves.
+This “lesbians-be-nice” argument is a variation of the same old overused and tired argument that tells women in general that we have to be caretakers to everyone else but ourselves.
+What a load of horse manure.